arlobelshee/arlobelshee.github.io/content/about.md

 {{/section}}
 {{#section "Core team"}}

-Scale-Out Agile is maintained by the founding team, with the massive support and involvement of our community.
+{{project_name}} is maintained by the founding team, with the massive support and involvement of our community.

 <div class="list-group bs-team">
 {{#each contributors}}